opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Adding-Jobs-from-Job-Master-to-Daily-Schedule.md

 # Adding Jobs from Job Master to Daily Schedule

 :::note
-Jobs can be added from the Job Master to the Daily Schedules regardless of the daily schedule\'s status or the Job\'s build status.
+Jobs can be added from the Job Master to the Daily Schedules regardless of the daily schedule's status or the Job's build status.
 For more information, refer to [Adding Jobs to Daily Schedules](../../../operations/adding-jobs.md) in the **Concepts** online help.
 :::

 To perform this procedure: